 You can’t visit Hollywood without hanging out on Hollywood Blvd.

-One of our assignments was to take the subway from North Hollywood and get off at Hollywood and Highland to visit Ripley’s Believe it or Not Museum.
+We took the LA Metro from North Hollywood and got off at Hollywood and Highland and our first stop was to visit Ripley’s Believe it or Not Museum.
 Ripley’s is a collection of oddities that are exactly that . . . odd.
-It’s a popular tourist attraction for those who love the unusual and is a true a museum of weirdness.
+It’s a popular tourist attraction for those who love the unusual and is a true museum of weirdness.
+The Blvd is full of museums like that.
 Although, if you walk down Hollywood Blvd, you can see weird just about everywhere you look.

 Ripley’s Believe it or Not

 6780 Hollywood Blvd, Hollywood, CA 90028 – (323) 466-6335